 Visit the LAKES OF JAMMU AND KASHMIR water bodies within the lower Shiwalik Himalayas, Kashmir valley, and thus the high mountains of the Kashmir Himalayas for a complicated and vibrant ecosystem. the center of life for the inhabitants of the state, these lakes are credited for the emergence of a singular culture of the state of J&K. One can almost see the whole city traveling through these lakes.
 These tranquil and snowy lakes are a significant attraction of this paradise on earth.
-Surrounded and guarded by the Himalayan Mountains on all sides, these natural treasures offer a singular experience of living on the water within the specially designed houseboats.
+Surrounded and guarded by the Himalayan Mountains a to z mp3 old hindi songs free download on all sides, these natural treasures offer a singular experience of living on the water within the specially designed houseboats.
 Several scenic lakes with multi-faceted eco-system and grandeur, which epitomize the state of Jammu and Kashmir are-

 Popular because the jewel within the crown of Kashmir, the Dal Lake is that the foremost famous and most visited lake within the state.
 Lined with Mughal-era gardens, the lake is rich in lotus, water lillies and water chestnuts. it’s among those major destinations that let you free to enjoy life on water within the houseboats.
 One can have the pleasure of Shikara rides, kayaking, canoeing and other water activities within the Dal.
 Surrounded by mountains on three sides, the lake gives a paradisiacal view when frozen in winter.